 - Dry powder: The capital called amount is subtracted from the fund's size/latest close size.
-If the Called % metric is not reported for a given fund, a benchmark Called % is used instead. - Unrealized value: The RVPI % metric is multiplied with the amount of capital called.
+If the capital called % metric is not reported for a given fund, a benchmark capital called % is used instead. - Unrealized value: The RVPI % metric is multiplied by the amount of capital called.
 If the RVPI % metric is not reported for a given fund, a benchmark RVPI % is used instead.

-| Private capital: Assets Under Management by Strategy
+| Private capital: AUM by strategy

 Source: Preqin Pro.
-Data as of September 2019
+Data as of September 2023

-What currency are the AUM figures reported in?
+What currency is AUM figures reported in?

 AUM is reported in USD.
-For funds denominated in non-USD currencies, conversions to USD are made using the exchange rate at the date of the final close or latest interim close of the fund.
+For funds denominated in non-USD currencies, conversions to USD are made using the exchange rate of the date of the final close or latest interim close of the fund.